ddbj/www/_biosample/overview-e.md

 lang: en
 ---

-## Purpose of BioSample {#purpose}

 The BioSample database is descriptive information about the biological source materials, or samples, used to generate experimental data in any of primary data archives.

-Following figure depicts how BioSample records are organized and linked with other objects.
-This example is composed of one umbrella project that encompasses three subprojects, each of which generated data derived from two BioSample records.
-Users can query either the BioProject or the BioSample database to retrieve the relevant records, and then navigate through links to the corresponding experimental data which continue to be stored in DDBJ's primary data archives, [DDBJ](/ddbj/index-e.html), [DRA](/dra/index-e.html) and [GEA](/gea/index-e.html).

-{% include image.html url="submission/biosample_integration.jpg" caption="Overview of BioSample and BioProject integration with other DDBJ databases" class="w450" %}

-## Sample {#sample}

-Given the huge diversity of sample types handled by archival databases, and the fact that appropriate sample descriptions are often dependent on the context of the study, the definition of what a BioSample represents is deliberately flexible.
-Typical examples of a BioSample include a cell line, a primary tissue biopsy, an individual organism or an environmental isolate.

-Biological replicates are represented by separate BioSamples with distinct 'replicate' attribute, e.g., 'biological replicate 1' and 'biological replicate 2'.
-[FAQ: How many samples do I need for my DRA submission?](/faq/en/samples-for-sra-e.html)

-Information about the sample will include:

-- Species
-- The material sampled, e.g., organs, tissues, cell type
-- Phenotypic information including disease states and clinical information about the individual

-The information about human subjects and access to it will be compliant with all relevant ethical requirements.
-The DDBJ BioSample database does not support controlled access mechanisms and thus cannot host human clinical samples that may have associated privacy concerns.
-Submit such human samples to [JGA](/jga/index-e.html) which have access-control mechanism.
+BioSample, together with BioProject, serve a function of organizing related data across databases.

 ## Sample granularity {#granularity}

-In general, create BioSample records for biological source materials and represent extracted molecules, nucleic acids and metabolites, by [DRA](/dra/metadata-e.html), [GEA](/gea/metadata-e.html) and [MetaboBank](/metabobank/metadata-e.html) metadata.
+In general, create a BioSample record for a biological source material.
+Extracted molecules, nucleic acids and metabolites are represented by [DRA](/dra/metadata-e.html), [GEA](/gea/metadata-e.html) and [MetaboBank](/metabobank/metadata-e.html) metadata.

 - Biological replicates are represented by separate BioSamples with distinct 'biological_replicate' attributes.
 [DRA objects organization](/dra/metadata-e.html#ex_replicates) For example, 'biological_replicate = 1' and 'biological_replicate = 2'.
 - Technical replicates are represented by DRA Experiments and GEA SDRF.
 Use a BioSample for technical replicates.